ksnxr/GWC_solution/README.md

 # Overview
 This repository contains our team([randomTeamName](https://www.aicrowd.com/challenges/global-wheat-challenge-2021/teams/randomTeamName))'s first place solution of the [Global Wheat Challenge 2021](https://www.aicrowd.com/challenges/global-wheat-challenge-2021). <!-- comprised of [ksnxr](https://www.aicrowd.com/participants/ksnxr) and [czz1997](https://www.aicrowd.com/participants/czz1997). -->

+Our solution is based on a customized version of [this excellent YOLOv5 repo](https://github.com/ultralytics/yolov5).
+We also use pseudo labeling and model ensembling methods to boost the performance.

 # Get Started
-Please first make sure you have `Python 3.7.10` installed to reproduce our result, since this is the Python version on Google Colab Pro where we run most of our experiments.
-If you want to experiment on your own, please refer to [this](https://github.com/ultralytics/yolov5#quick-start-examples) for Python version requirement.
+Please first make sure you have `Python==3.7.10` installed to reproduce our result, since this is the Python version on Google Colab Pro where we ran most of our experiments.
+If you want to experiment on your own, you will need `Python>=3.6.0`.

-1. clone this repo and our customized YOLOv5 repo.
+1. clone this repo and [our customized YOLOv5 repo](https://github.com/ksnxr/GWC_YOLOv5).
     ```
     $ git clone https://github.com/ksnxr/GWC_solution.git
     $ cd GWC_solution && git clone https://github.com/ksnxr/GWC_YOLOv5.git
     ```
 2. install required dependencies.
+    * Please refer to [this](https://github.com/ultralytics/yolov5#quick-start-examples) for installing YOLOv5 dependencies.
+      If you are using Google Colab, most of the dependencies should be in place, except PyYAML and ensemble_boxes.
+You can install them by:
+      ```
+      !pip uninstall -y PyYAML
+      !pip install PyYAML==5.3.1
+      !pip install ensemble_boxes
+      ```
     * We require specific version of the following packages to reproduce our result:

         * PyTorch: 1.9.0+cu102